-Session management is how your application tracks who is logged in.
-Get it wrong and attackers can hijack sessions, fixate sessions, or bypass logout.
-This guide covers the patterns that work and the mistakes to avoid.
+Session management is how your app tracks who's logged in.
+Get it wrong and attackers hijack sessions, fixate sessions, or sail past logout.
+Below: the patterns that work and the mistakes to avoid.

 Cookie-Based Sessions vs Token-Based Sessions